Microsoft debuts five new fonts in a death match to rule Office

 Ironically, Calibri’s designer Luc de Groot originally suggested to Microsoft that his font not have rounded ends, as he didn’t think ClearType would be capable of properly rendering the fine, curved detail.
 But Microsoft told de Groot to keep them, as ClearType had just developed a new technology to render them properly.

-In any case, Daniels and his team commissioned five studios to make five new sans serif fonts, each aimed at replacing Calibri: Tenorite (by Erin McLaughlin and Wei Huang), Bierstadt (by Steve Mattison), Skeena (by John Hudson and Paul Hanslow), Seaford (by Tobias Frere-Jones, Nina Stössinger, and Fred Shallcrass), and Grandview (by Aaron Bell).
+In any case, Daniels and his team commissioned five studios to make five new sans serif fonts, each aimed at replacing Calibri: Tenorite (by Erin McLaughlin and Wei Huang), Bierstadt (by Steve Matteson), Skeena (by John Hudson and Paul Hanslow), Seaford (by Tobias Frere-Jones, Nina Stössinger, and Fred Shallcrass), and Grandview (by Aaron Bell).

 At first glance, I’ll be honest: These fonts will look largely the same to most of the population.
 They’re all sleek sans serifs, much like Calibri.